 A cross-border military escalation between Israel and Lebanon will probably continue sporadically over the coming days.

-This assessment was issued to clients of Dragonfly's Security Intelligence & Analysis Service (SIAS) on 6 August 2021.
-It has been edited for content and relevance.
+This assessment was first issued to clients of Dragonfly’s Security Intelligence & Analysis Service (SIAS) on 6 August 2021.

 - Israeli civilian casualties, particularly if they are the result of cross-border raids from Lebanon (rather than from the Golan heights in Syria).

-- Israeli air strikes, drone or rockets attacks on civilians or Hezbollah personnel outside of both the Israeli and Syrian border regions of Lebanon, particularly in major cities.
+- Israeli air strikes, drone or rocket attacks on civilians or Hezbollah personnel outside of both the Israeli and Syrian border regions of Lebanon, particularly in major cities.

 Political instability in Lebanon and its involvement in the Syrian war have weakened Hezbollah’s finances and manpower, while its domestic popularity has also waned.
 Israeli military intelligence assessments, circulated among media outlets earlier this year, outlined that while Hezbollah is intent on engaging in limited bouts of cross-border exchanges, it is not seeking a conflict.
 We similarly continue to assess that a sustained conflict with Israel is probably not in Hezbollah’s interests in the coming year at least.